1997–98 Western Michigan Broncos men's basketball team: Preseason

 The Broncos were picked to finish fourth in the MAC West Division and received one first-place vote.
 They won their two exhibition games, defeating Marathon Oil, 83–66 and the Ohio All-Stars, 93–71.

 Season

 WMU defeated Michigan 68–63 in the opening game of the season.
-Senior guard Saddi Washington scored 33 point on 10–22 shooting and the 12 point underdogs overcame an 11-point deficit with a 26–10 run to end the game.
+Senior guard Saddi Washington scored 33 points on 10–22 shooting, and the 12-point underdogs overcame an 11-point deficit with a 26–10 run to end the game.

 Hoosier Classic

 Western Michigan participated in the 1997 Hoosier Classic, the 16th-annual holiday tournament held at Market Square Arena in Indianapolis, Indiana.
 The Broncos played UNC Charlotte in the first game of the tournament, winning 81–65.
 In the championship game against Indiana, WMU held a 31–29 lead at the half before losing 70–63.
 Saddi Washington was named tournament MVP.

 Conference tournament

-Western Michigan finished the season tied with Ball State with the best conference record but lost the head-to-head tiebreaker and was given the No. 2 seed in the conference tournament.
+Western Michigan finished the season tied with Ball State with the best conference record, but lost the head-to-head tiebreaker and was given the No. 2 seed in the conference tournament.
 In the first round of the tournament, WMU faced No. 7 seed Miami on their home court in Kalamazoo, Michigan.
-Miami upset the Broncos 67–63 but the notable event of the game was Miami coach Charlie Coles collapsing midway through the first half.
-The game was stopped while Coles was transported to a local hospital.
+Miami upset the Broncos 67–63, but the notable event of the game was Miami coach Charlie Coles collapsing midway through the first half.
+The game was stopped while he was transported to a local hospital.
 Without Coles, the game resumed about two hours later.